streamich/unionfs/README.md

 ufs.readFileSync(/* ... */);
 ```

-This module allows you mark volumes as `readonly`/`writeonly` to prevent unwanted mutating of volumes
+This module allows you mark volumes as `readable`/`writeable` (both defaulting to true) to prevent unwanted mutating of volumes

 ```js
 import {ufs} from 'unionfs';